 A stand desk allows you to do exactly that.
 Since you can work while you stand, you can make your back straighter.
 You get to be closer to the desk, which may then help reduce the risks of overextending your shoulders and arms.

-All these may then contribute to an improvement in your posture.
+All these may then contribute to an improvement in your posture and one of the best advantage of using a standing desks.

 2. May Help Ease Back Strains